 Various Screening Levels

 The US EPA provides Regional Screening Levels (RSLs) which primarily apply for soil sample comparisons.
-Similarly, the California EPA provides Human Health Screening Levels (CHHSLs) for soil and soil-gas.
-Although in the recent term (as of April of 2019), the leading soil-gas screening levels are now the DTSC HERO Note 3 Screening Levels.
+Similarly, the California EPA provides Human Health Screening Levels (CHHSLs) for soil and soil gas.
+However, in the recent term (as of April of 2019), the leading soil-gas screening levels are now the DTSC HERO Note 3 Screening Levels.
 In fact, these publications provide a list of minimum chemical concentrations allowable for risk assessment purposes.
-And screening levels like these assist geologists and engineers when conducting toxicology and risk evaluation projects.
+Screening levels like these assist geologists and engineers when conducting toxicology and risk evaluation projects.
 In environmental due diligence investigations, screening levels are not typically associated with reporting limits.
 However, if health-threatening circumstances arise beyond a reasonable doubt, then reporting the results of an environmental due diligence investigation to a government agency may be apparent.
 This professional duty is a matter of public policy.

 Actionable Groundwater Levels to Report Over